dankorotin/ton-tutorials/2-1-addresses-and-states-1/README.md

 The difference here is that we send 1 TON to an `uninit` address (paying gas separately—i.e., from the sender's balance).
 The test expects the balance at the address to be exactly 1 TON (the balance is stored in nanotons, hence the `toNano` usage).

+> You might have noticed the `bounce: false` line in the test above.
+We will cover what this means in the next part of this tutorial.
+For now, you can treat it as *"keep the funds I sent you, even if there was an error processing the request."*

 Run the tests again, and they should both pass:

 ```